wearepropeller/react-native-gallery-swiper/README.md

 Add an ``import`` to the top of the file.
 At minimal, declare the ``GallerySwiper`` component in the ``render()`` method providing an array of data for the ``images`` prop.

+**Local images must have a defined dimensions field with width and height.**

 ```javascript
 import GallerySwiper from "react-native-gallery-swiper";